This dairy free lasagna is a totally creamy and satisfying casserole to serve your family. I have provided two options, one dairy free, and one not!

-I have also noticed that a lot of people avoid making lasagna, making the wrong assumption that it is time consuming…not at all!!
+A lot of people avoid making lasagna, making the wrong assumption that it is time consuming…not at all!!
 It is a really simple assembly that requires no special skills or methods…and is a snap to throw together.

 Best of all, you can easily make a double batch, freeze one pan for later or share it with a lucky friend.
 This a favorite meal to send to friends in need!

 Simply replace the ground beef with roughly 3-5 cups chopped veggies – onion, bell peppers, zucchini, mushrooms, spinach…whatever sounds good.

-Mom's Lasagna - Gluten & Dairy Free
+Mom's Lasagna - Gluten | Dairy Free Option

-- 1 box lasagna noodles (there is no real science here if you like yours really noodly, then add more!!
+- 1 box lasagna noodles (there is no real science here, if you like yours really noodly, then add more!!
 If you get a box with mostly broken noodles, break them all up and layer pieces instead, lasagna is just a casserole after all!
 I used Tinkyada Lasagna Noodles to make it gluten-free.

 - 1 pound ground meat or sauteed veggies for a vegan option

-- 1 T lemon juice
+- 1 tablespoon lemon juice or more to taste

 - 8 oz mozzarella style vegan cheese such as Daiya cheese